Boykai/Project-7-AB-Testing/README.md

 Below are the evaluation metrics selected to be used in this A/B Testing experiment, followed by a justification for the classification of these metrics:

- * Gross conversion: That is, number of user-ids to complete checkout and enroll in the free trial divided by number of unique cookies to click the "Start free trial" button. (dmin= 0.01). **TODO**
+ * Gross conversion: That is, number of user-ids to complete checkout and enroll in the free trial divided by number of unique cookies to click the "Start free trial" button. (dmin= 0.01).
+This metric was labeled as evaluation metric because, Gross conversion measures the effect of the experiment on the non-student user to student user measurement.
+This metric should decrease in the experiment, relative to the control group.

- * Retention: That is, number of user-ids to remain enrolled past the 14-day boundary (and thus make at least one payment) divided by number of user-ids to complete checkout. (dmin=0.01). **TODO**
+ * Retention: That is, number of user-ids to remain enrolled past the 14-day boundary (and thus make at least one payment) divided by number of user-ids to complete checkout. (dmin=0.01).
+This metric was labeled as evaluation metric because, Retention measures the probability of users who remain past 14 days and pay for enrollment.
+Unfortunately, if Retention is used as an evaluation metric, 4,740,020 samples must be gathered before conclusions can be drawn.
+For a rate of traffic of 40,000 samples per day, this will take 119 days before this metric produces results, which is too long for this A/B Test.

- * Net conversion: That is, number of user-ids to remain enrolled past the 14-day boundary (and thus make at least one payment) divided by the number of unique cookies to click the "Start free trial" button. (dmin= 0.0075). **TODO**
+ * Net conversion: That is, number of user-ids to remain enrolled past the 14-day boundary (and thus make at least one payment) divided by the number of unique cookies to click the "Start free trial" button. (dmin= 0.0075).
+This metric was labeled as evaluation metric because, this measures the number of students to remain in the course long enough to make a payment.
+This metric should remain unchanged in the experiment, relative to the control group.

 #### Unused Metrics
 Below are the evaluation metrics **not** selected to be used in this A/B Testing experiment, followed by a justification for the classification of these metrics:

- * Number of user-ids: That is, number of users who enroll in the free trial. (dmin=50). **TODO**
+ * Number of user-ids: That is, number of users who enroll in the free trial. (dmin=50).
+This metric was not used because, the Gross Conversion and Net Conversion rates reflect the number of user-ids in a much more useful manner than just the raw Number of User-Ids count.

  ## References
  * https://www.google.com/url?q=https://drive.google.com/a/knowlabs.com/file/d/0ByAfiG8HpNUMakVrS0s4cGN2TjQ/view?usp%3Dsharing&sa=D&ust=1494727763866000&usg=AFQjCNF0XidTZERHJ8jlLjCihT0komU2dw